taskless/taskless/docs/get-started/express.md

 1. The `path` the API route is publicly reachable on.
 This is combined with your base url to create a full URL that Taskless should ping
 2. The `job` callback.
 An async function that receives your job along with any additional metadata
-3. The `options` for the Queue, which can be ommitted since we'll define our environment variables as part of our `start` command in our `package.json`
+3. The `options` for the Queue.
+While we are using an `.env` file for most of our configuration, we must tell Taskless about our express router and middleware configuration via the `router` and `middleware` properties.
+At a minimum, your middleware must include a body parser that outputs JSON such as the one that comes bundled in express via `express.json()`.

 ## Environment Variables